 Rodney Lappe, PhD

 Dr. Lappe brings 29 years of drug discovery experience in the pharmaceutical and biotech industries to Mirati Therapeutics.
+Since January 2012, Dr. Lappe has served as Senior Vice President of Tavistock Life Sciences, a private investment firm.
 Before joining Tavistock Life Sciences in early 2012, he was Group Sr. Vice President, Pfizer Worldwide Research and Development and Chief Scientific Officer for CovX in San Diego, California.
 Dr. Lappe was responsible for the advancement of three novel protein bio-conjugates through his work at CovX that are now in clinical testing as well as two additional clinical candidates in late stage preclinical development.
 Dr. Lappe was also responsible for the continued growth and productivity of Pfizer’s four internal Biotech Units, Rinat, the Center for Integrated Biology and Biotherapeutics and the Oligonucleotide Technology Unit.
 He served as Co-lead of the integration of Wyeth R&D after the acquisition by Pfizer in 2009.
 Prior to joining CovX, Dr. Lappe served as Vice President for cardiovascular and metabolic diseases at Pharmacia where he contributed to the registration of Inspra®, a novel aldosterone receptor antagonist.
 Prior to joining Pharmacia, he held positions of increasing responsibility with Wyeth, Rorer Central Research, CIBA Geigy and Searle Pharmaceuticals.
 Dr. Lappe received his PhD in Pharmacology from Indiana University and his BA from Blackburn College.